Lab 2: Asset Inventories and Site-Maps

 Create an account using your school email.

-Here are some sample settings which may help with validation, but you should tailor these as needed for you:
+Here are some sample settings which may help with validation, but you should tailor these as needed for you.

-Let me know if you have any problems signing up, though I am not sure there is anything I’ll be able to do, but hopefully!
+Note - this interface has likely changed, but I haven’t gone through the process in a while to update - Let me know if you have any problems signing up, though I am not sure there is anything I’ll be able to do, but hopefully!

 Figma has the ability to create both design files and FigJam files.
 Design are for creating UI mockups, wheras FigJam are for use as Whiteboards and diagramming.
 We’ll be using design files for this lab: